rsbaher1/Pedestrian-Safety-Reporting/README.md

 ## General Info
-This web application allows citizens to report a hazard/issue on sidewalks.
+This Flask web application allows citizens to report a hazard/issue on sidewalks.

 # Licensing
 This project is licensed under the GPL-3.0 License.
 See 'LICENSE' for the complete license.